haskell/clc-stackage/README.md

     * You can interrupt `cabal` at any time and rerun again later.
     * Consider setting `--jobs` to retain free CPU cores for other tasks.
     * Full build requires roughly 7 Gb of free disk space.
+    * if the build fails with an error about max amount of arguments in `gcc`, run again, but with smaller batch size.
+250 worked well for me.

     To get an idea of the current progress, we can run the following commands on the log file: